 - Future medical bills, like braces or an unexpected injury

-3. Is my credit good enough to buy a home?
+4. Is my credit good enough to buy a home?

 This question is especially important if you need a mortgage.
 You can qualify for a home loan backed by the Federal Housing Administration (FHA) with a 10% down payment and a minimum 500 credit score.
 However, the approval process may be difficult and you’ll pay a much higher interest rate than you would with a higher credit score.

 A higher credit score often leads to a smoother loan approval, and a much lower interest rate and monthly payment.
-Conventional lenders typically require a minimum 620 score, but they’ll likely reward you with a lower rate if your score is 740 or higher.
+Conventional lenders typically require a minimum 620 score, but they’ll likely reward you with a lower rate if your score is 780 or higher.

 5. How much money do I need to buy a home?

 Your down payment is an upfront lump sum you pay to a lender to buy a home.
 Standard loan program minimum down payments range from 0% to 3.5%.

 Loans backed by the U.S. Department of Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA) don’t require a down payment.
 Conventional loans aren’t insured by any government agency and typically require at least a 3% down payment.
 FHA loans are available with down payments as low as 3.5%.
 Most of these programs permit the seller to pay some or all of your closing costs (commonly called a seller concession).

-The table below gives you a side-by-side snapshot of the program, down payment requirements and percentage of your loan’s closing costs that can be paid by the seller.
+Here’s a side-by-side snapshot of the program, down payment requirements and percentage of your loan’s closing costs that can be paid by the seller.